Login

-Kent Swimming is committed to the safety and welfare of all their athletes and young helpers and, as an association affiliated to Swim England, has adopted and abides by Swim England’s Safeguarding Policy and Procedures Wavepower 2024 and its 2023 Safeguarding, Welfare and Culture Plan which has links to all aspects of safeguarding and protecting children, from parental expectations to reporting concerns.
+Kent Swimming is committed to the safety and welfare of all our members: athletes, young helpers, teachers/coaches, officials, committee members, other volunteers, parents and, as an association affiliated to Swim England, has adopted and abides by Wavepower, Swim England’s safeguarding policy.

 If at any time you would like further guidance or support, there are a number of people you can contact: